-0.1 W m-2, the stronger stratification present in summer completely suppresses any heat transport over the halocline (Fig. 8a,c,f).
+As previously reported, based on the winter Amundsen Basin data from MO-SAiC (Schulz et al., 2023a), the heat flux over the halocline is negligible, meaning that the halocline effectively shelters the upper water layers and the sea ice from the heat in the Atlantic Water layer.
+While there is a minimal upward flux in the Amundsen Basin in winter, though with heat fluxes much smaller than 0.1 W m-2, the stronger stratification present in summer completely suppresses any heat transport over the halocline (Figure 8a,c,f).
 When approaching the Gakkel Ridge in March, halocline heat fluxes gradually increase and reach maximum levels above the ridge.
 However, daily mean values are still small, below 0.8 W m-2 (directed upwards).
-Halocline heat fluxes above the Yermak Plateau are comparable to those above the Gakkel Ridge, until surface heating reverses the temperature gradient, and we observe small, downward-oriented heat fluxes.
+Halocline heat fluxes above the Yermak Plateau are comparable to those above the Gakkel Ridge, until surface heating reverses the temperature gradient and we observe small, downward-oriented heat fluxes.

 Upward heat loss from the Atlantic Water layer in the Amundsen Basin is around 1 W m-2, with little (sub)seasonal variability.
-Under deep ventilation conditions in the Nansen Basin, in the absence of a sheltering halocline, the more turbulent surface layer directly connects with the Atlantic Water layer, and thermocline heat fluxes are increased by a factor of three, compared to the Amundsen Basin conditions with a stable halocline (Fig.8b,c,d,f).
-In the Yermak Plateau and Fram Strait region, heat fluxes are also enhanced, but the temperature structure in the water column - and hence the heat flux - is more variable (Fig. 8c).
+Under deep ventilation conditions in the Nansen Basin, in the absence of a sheltering halocline, the more turbulent surface layer directly connects with the Atlantic Water layer and thermocline heat fluxes are increased by a factor of three, compared to the Amundsen Basin conditions with a stable halocline (Figure 8b,c,d,f).
+In the Yermak Plateau and Fram Strait regions, heat fluxes are also enhanced, but the temperature structure in the water column, and hence the heat flux, is more variable (Figure 8c).
 Here, heat fluxes are highest on the plateau, where the Atlantic Water layer is shallow and the Atlantic Water core is warmer (and younger) compared to the rest of the drift.
 Heat fluxes decrease to a level between Nansen and Amundsen Basin conditions when entering Fram Strait.

-7. Comparison of MOSAiC data and Ocean Climatologies
+7. Comparison of MOSAiC data and ocean climatologies

 Ocean climatologies are interpolations of observed temperature and salinity profiles, which are often used as initial or boundary conditions in modeling studies, or for ground-truthing the results of simulations.
 In contrast, state estimates are realizations of numerical models that have been optimized to best fit observational data, while obeying the physical laws that govern processes in the ocean.
-The majority of data used to create the climatologies were collected more than 10 years ago (Table 2), and since the Arctic is the world's fastest-changing region, it is unclear how representative these datasets still are.
-The high-resolution MOSAiC data serves as a benchmark for the "modern-day" Arctic, enabling us to evaluate how representative the climatologies are of the current conditions.
-Here, we compare four climatologies and two state estimates in three time periods/regions (Fig. 9) to the new MOSAiC data.
-While not entirely independent, these datasets are constructed from different data sources (see Appendix), and encompass different time periods.
+The majority of data used to create the climatologies were collected more than 10 years ago (Table 1) and since the Arctic is the world's fastest-changing region, it is unclear how representative these datasets still are.
+The high-resolution MOSAiC data can serve as a benchmark for the "modern-day" Eurasian Arctic, enabling us to evaluate how representative the climatologies are of the current conditions.